Why Bob Mankoff matters

 The most useful official accounts of Mankoff's career, his New Yorker contributor page and his own biography site, both emphasize the same origin detail: persistence.

-Mankoff began submitting cartoons in the 1970s, sold his first one to The New Yorker in 1977, and over time became not just a contributor but a central institutional presence.
+Mankoff began submitting cartoons in the 1970s, sold his first one to The New Yorker in 1977, and over time became a contributor and a central institutional presence.
 His own site still leans on the number because it tells the right story.
 He submitted for years and burned through thousands of tries before the gate opened.

-That is not just a charming anecdote.
-It helps explain his editorial temperament.
+That may sound like a charming anecdote, but it helps explain his editorial temperament.
 Mankoff came to the top of cartoon culture through rejection, repetition, and close attention to why a joke fails.
 He was never likely to treat humor as magic.
 He treated it as labor.

 At The New Yorker, he became less a tastemaker than a traffic controller